Did you get a Summons to Jury Service in the Mail?

-When a jury case is called, the Clerk of Courts randomly chooses potential jurors and sends them to a courtroom for interviews, known as voir dire [vwahr deer].
+When a jury case is called, the clerk of court randomly chooses potential jurors and sends them to a courtroom for interviews, known as voir dire [vwahr deer].
 In the courtroom, you will learn more about the case and you will be questioned by the judge and attorneys so they may determine whether you are qualified to serve.
 Depending on the type of case or the procedures used in your county, you may be questioned individually or in a group.
 If you feel you should not serve as a juror, or if you know the parties, witnesses or attorneys involved in the case, tell the judge and attorneys as soon as possible.

 During the interview, an attorney may challenge for cause if the attorney feels that a potential juror cannot be fair and impartial.
 The judge must then decide whether to allow the challenge and excuse the juror.
 Attorneys may also excuse a juror by using a peremptory challenge, which does not require the attorney to give a reason for excusing a juror.
 Do not take offense if you are challenged.
 This is a normal part of voir dire.